MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-fin-rpa.md

 As an admin, you can get an RPA unattended add-on and assign it to your environment ([Power Automate sign-up Q&A in your organization - Power Automate | Microsoft Docs](https://docs.microsoft.com/power-automate/organization-q-and-a))

-#### Get a trial license for Power Apps

-Please follow the instructions in this PowerApps guide before moving on to the last step! ([https://docs.microsoft.com/en-us/powerapps/maker/signup-for-powerapps#get-a-license-from-scratch](https://docs.microsoft.com/en-us/powerapps/maker/signup-for-powerapps))

 #### Get a trial license for the Dynamics 365 applications you wish to automate
-To get started with Dynamics 365 Finance and automate the end-of-cycle reporting process, navigate [here](https://dynamics.microsoft.com/en-us/get-started/free-trial/?appname=finance).
+To get started with Dynamics 365 Finance and automate the end-of-cycle reporting process, navigate [here](https://dynamics.microsoft.com/get-started/free-trial/?appname=finance).

-To get started with Dynamics 365 Supply Chain Management and automate the quality order creation process, navigate [here](https://dynamics.microsoft.com/en-us/get-started/free-trial/?appname=SCM).

-To get started with Dynamics 365 Omnichannel for Customer Service and automate the customer validation process, navigate [here](https://dynamics.microsoft.com/en-us/get-started/free-trial/?appname=customerservice)..

 ### Setup steps

 #### Install Power Automate Desktop

 1. Click on [this link](https://go.microsoft.com/fwlink/?linkid=2102613.) to install the Power Automate Desktop app on the machine that will run the automation then follow the installation wizard.
-Here is the detailed guide with step-by-step to install Power Automate Desktop: [Set up Power Automate Desktop on your device - Power Automate | Microsoft Docs](https://docs.microsoft.com/en-us/power-automate/desktop-flows/setup#install-power-automate-desktop-on-your-device)
+Here is the detailed guide with step-by-step to install Power Automate Desktop: [Set up Power Automate Desktop on your device - Power Automate | Microsoft Docs](https://docs.microsoft.com/power-automate/desktop-flows/setup#install-power-automate-desktop-on-your-device)

 1. Make sure you switch the machine setting from PAD to the correct environment that you will install the solution to